 As in any Toy Hauler, care must be taken on how you load your cargo/equipment.
 When you place excessive or all of your allowed (NCC) Net Cargo Capacity, weight behind or in front the axles, it will make your coach "tongue light", causing sway, rear of tow vehicle "bouncy".
-CRC units expect and requires weight in front cargo to prevent tongue from being too light causing potential sway concerns.
+211THD unit expects and requires cargo weight in front to prevent tongue from being too light causing potential sway concerns.